Hamza12700/Hamza12700/README.md

 accidentally deleted the wrong file.

 - [xLink](https://github.com/hamza12700/xlink) (GO): URL Shortener
-Minimalistic web interface built using Go's standard `html/template` package and [Tailwind](https://tailwindcss.com).
+Minimalistic web interface built using Go's standard `html/template` package and [Tailwind](https://tailwindcss.com).<br/>
-Keeping track of clicks on abbreviated URL and when it was last accessed.
+Keeping track of clicks on abbreviated URL and when it was last accessed.<br/>
 Input Validation: Checks if URL is a valid URL schema.
-Only allow `HTTP` and `HTTPS`, also checking if URL contains TLD (Top-Level Domain).
+Only allow `HTTP` and `HTTPS`, also checking if URL contains TLD (Top-Level Domain).<br/>
-Using Turso for storing user's and abbreviated links.
+Using Turso for storing user's and abbreviated links.<br/>
-HTMX for dynamic Web UI.
+HTMX for dynamic Web UI.<br/>

 ## Get in Touch
 I'm currently looking for a role in backend development.
 I’d especially love to